St. Charles Parish

 What Should Concern You

 More emissions in Cancer Alley.
-St. Charles Parish is in the River Parishes industrial corridor — already elevated cancer mortality, respiratory disease, and pollution.
-A new gas plant adds NOx and other pollutants to air that's already burdened.
+St. Charles Parish is in the River Parishes industrial corridor.
+The parish's cancer incidence rate is 502.7 per 100,000 people — above the Southeast Region average (490.9) and the statewide average (489.2).
+A new gas plant adds NOx and other pollutants to air that's already under industrial pressure.

 24/7 noise.
 At 300 ft, facility noise drops to ~57 dB — constant, day and night.
 Loudoun County, VA residents report sleep disruption and persistent low-frequency hum even at regulated levels.